 “You are the best teacher I have had.
 You have the coolest stuff in your school and you can tell what we are thinking even before we tell you.”
 Maria – ex preschool student

 When teaching adults, Sherin’s diverse experiences, friendly and warm personality instantly puts everyone at ease.
 She always strives to make her teaching style fun, stimulating and remarkably educational.
 As Salima (adult student, Montessori Classroom Assistants’ Course) attests:

 “Sherin, attending your class is a full meal deal!
 An appetizer, main course and dessert all in one!”

 Sherin’s diversified and collective experience with adults and children makes her a competent and high achieving individual who always aims to provide high quality education.
-In addition, Sherin’s passions include her family, lifelong learning, volunteering, and other recreational activities.
+In addition, Sherin is dedicated to her family, lifelong personal learning, volunteering, and other recreational activities.